Wilfred/wilfred.github.com/_posts/2013-05-09-multi-paradigm-elisp.markdown

 (add-two two) ;; 4
 {% endhighlight %}

-In Clojure, we can use the `ns` macro separate code into namespaces.
+In Clojure, we can use explicit namespaces to separate code.
 This prevents us having to worry about name clashes.

-    ;; example
+{% highlight clojure %}
+;; idiomatic clojure would use the ns macro here instead (in-ns 'hello)

+(clojure.core/defn say []
+  "Hello world")

+(in-ns 'goodbye)

+(clojure.core/defn say []
+  "Goodbye world")

+(hello/say)
+{% endhighlight %}

 There's a [codex.el](https://github.com/sigma/codex) package that allows us to do this in elisp: